jdthatcher/resume/README.md

 - Dates Employed: Mar 2007 - Present.

   - Oversee and direct all media and creative content for media company.
-  - Develop and launch branding project for numerous clients/media campaigns, including Kia, One Sonic Society, Particle Ceramics, Jonathan Jackson + Enation, Elizabeth Smart, First Class Talent.
+  - Develop and launch branding project for numerous clients/media campaigns, including: Kia, One Sonic Society, Particle Ceramics, Jonathan Jackson + Enation, Elizabeth Smart, First Class Talent.
   - Basic freelance necessities including book keeping and client relations.
   - Learning new technologies when the budget is not flexible enough for outsourcing/collaboration.
   - **Tool set**: Photoshop, Illustrator, Wordpress and Squarespace.